 Is it any good?

-Despite the title (insisted on by the studio following the producer's very successful -- and scary -- The Cat People), CURSE OF THE CAT PEOPLE is a gentle story of a lonely and sensitive girl and her "friend," who may be imaginary or may be the ghost of her father's first wife.
+Despite the title, CURSE OF THE CAT PEOPLE is a gentle story of a lonely and sensitive girl and her "friend," who may be imaginary or may be the ghost of her father's first wife.
 This movie is not for everyone, but children who can identify with Amy will like it, and may be able to talk about themselves in talking about her.
 Oliver worries that Amy's dreams will lead to madness, as he believes they did for Irena.
 Amy just wants someone who will be her friend, and has a hard time connecting to other children.

 The counterpoint is Mrs. Farren, whose delusion that her child is dead is deeply upsetting to her daughter, in her own way as needy for friendship as Amy is.
 This movie does a good job of showing how Amy and her parents worry about each other, and that parents make mistakes.